,

 Waze, one of the most popular navigation apps, is also compatible with Android Auto.
 With the app, you’ll be able to plan routes and navigate using voice commands or touch control.
 You’ll also be able to easily report traffic incidents and road hazards with the app’s touch interface.

-If you prefer Google’s own navigation app, Google Maps is also fully compatible with Android Auto.
+If you prefer Google’s own navigation app, the Google Maps app is also fully compatible with Android Auto.
 While Google Maps lacks some features that Waze offers, it’s a great alternative to have installed — and, best of all, it’s installed on most Android devices by default.

 Android Auto makes it easy to use your phone’s apps and take advantage of your car’s entertainment software — like its heads-up infotainment system and speakers.

 These apps are some of the best when it comes to usability with Android Auto.
 Each is compatible with Auto by default and features a special, simplified UI for use in the car.
-Whether you want a little help navigating, or just want to stay entertained, these apps are some of the best to have.
+Whether you want a little help navigating or just want to stay entertained, these apps are some of the best to have.

 bg-pamplet-2